ignacya/FlySearch/docs/index.md

   embodied agents in complex, unstructured settings.
 * **A suite of object-based exploration challenges** designed to isolate and measure the exploration capabilities of VLMs and humans in open-world scenarios.
-* **Procedurally generated.** We can generate an infinite number of vastly diferent test scenarios.
+* **Procedurally generated.** We can generate an infinite number of vastly different test scenarios.
 * **Easy to solve for a human, while challenging for popular VLMs.** We identify consistent failure modes across vision, grounding, and reasoning.